Statistics Definitions > Clustering / Cluster Analysis

 Clustering in Excel

 Microsoft Excel has a data mining add-in for making clusters.
-You can find instructions here.
 The wizard works with Excel tables, ranges or Analysis Survey Queries.
 This add-in can be customized, unlike the Detect Categories tool.
 In addition, the Detect Categories tool is limited to data from tables.

 - Download and install the Data Mining Add-in.